An Emotional Trigger is Generally Misdiagnosed as Panic Attacks Rather than PTSD

 increasing blood pressure

 What can I do, you ask?

-Do not instantly dissociate.
-Focus on the moment and stay in the present for a while to see if it is a flashback or a real panic attack.
-Learn to use a visual cue, deep breathing or meditation to stay present.
+After breathing, focus on the moment and stay in the present for 10 minutes to see if you are having is an emotional flashback or an actual panic attack.
+Learn to use visual cues, deep breathing, grounding methods, or meditation to stay mindful and in the moment.

-Moderate your fear by not attempting to predict what may happen that has not yet happened.
+Moderate your fear by not attempting to predict or project what might happen next.

-Do not immediately take anti-anxiety (anti-anxiety) medication … rather develop a skill or a cue that keeps you in the moment.
-If the aforementioned reactions are a triggered flashback, then in 5 to 10 minutes, the reactions should dissipate.
+Do not immediately take anti-anxiety (anti-anxiety) medication.
+Instead, develop a skill or a cue which will keep you in the moment.
+If the reactions mentioned above are a triggered flashback, then in 5 to 10 minutes, the results should dissipate.

 Then stop, reflect and determine whether you are having a flashback or a panic attack.
 If the reactions do not dissipate, then utilize your anti-panic medication for relief.

-Overall, recognition and self-determination bring you inner power.
-If you face your inner demons head on then there is a good chance your triggers will disappear.
+Overall, recognition and self-determination enhances your inner power.
+If you face your demons head-on, then there is a good chance your triggers will disappear.